JacobPoteet/Portfolio/README.md

 </table>

 ## Dynamic Bat Visuals
-I designed and implemented a system enabling the creation of new bats by predetermined types such as wood or metal, dictating their distinct mesh design and triggering specific audio events.
+I developed a system allowing the creation of various bat types like wood or metal, each with unique mesh designs and triggering specific sound effects for a more immersive experience.

 **Responsibilities:** System Design, Implementation in C#